marbl/MetagenomeScope/GENERAL_TODO.md

 * Use collator to, optionally, generate a HTML page that automatically loads the generated neo4j database.
 As opposed to using a monolithic database viewer.
+    * Can test on fedarko.github.io -- might need to generate a long URL or something to only let certain people see it

 * Tutorial!!!
 (Add to repository)